movementlabsxyz/mysticeti/docs/spec.md

 reject a transaction with an optional conflicting transaction.
 Correct nodes never change their votes (between accept and conflict).

-As blocks are processed by a validator are included in the next block of the validator as references.
+As blocks are processed by a validator they are included in the next block of the validator as references.
 Any transactions or votes presented by the validator are also included in the next block as base statements.
 A process of reference compression allows a validator to only include the causally latest reference allowing others to infer previous ones.